The Science Curriculum at St Thomas

 The children will sometimes work independently on a task or as part of a small group.
 These tasks may vary between the planning of investigations, the write up of results from these investigations or the practical task itself.
 These tasks may require the children to apply everything they have learned or apply their newly acquired skills.

-In some lessons, our children will read.
+In all lessons, our children will read.
 This can be incorporated into any aspect of the lesson.
 Children will read a range of texts, from information texts to online glossaries and blogs.
 We believe reading is the key to all learning, so have made reading a priority in lessons.

 By the end of KS1, our pupils will: